rollthecloudinc/spearhead/README.md

 ## Extensible, Native Micro Front-End Support

 Spearhead is native micro frontend orchestration platform.
 What kubernetes is to docker spearhead is to micro front-ends.
-Spearhead also taks micro-front ends one step further by using them as plugins that can extend functionality of core without core code changes.
+Spearhead also takes micro-front ends one step further by using them as plugins that can extend functionality of core without core code changes.
 A bit more about this can be found on our plugin starter kit.
 More about this feature and creating plugins can be found on the plugin starter kit repository below.

 https://github.com/rollthecloudinc/quell-plugin